 The web server provides the interface to users either via the web UI or one of the APIs.
 The web server is always installed on the same machine as the Enterprise server.

-Burp Suite Enterprise Edition uses a SQL database to store data about configured sites and scans, the results of scans, and other configuration information.
+Burp Suite Enterprise Edition uses a SQL database to store all the application data, including scan data.
 You can use one of the following options:

-- A bundled database that can be installed on the same machine as the Enterprise server and web server.
-This option is suitable for a trial or evaluation.
+- An embedded database that can be installed on the same machine as the Enterprise server and web server.
+The embedded database is designed for trials and evaluations of Burp Suite Enterprise Edition.
+It is not intended for production use.
 For production deployments we recommend that you use your own external database.

 Scans and scanning machines